timdeschryver/timdeschryver.dev/content/posts/google-maps-as-an-angular-component/index.md

 </map-marker>
 ```

-Finally, we also have a reference to the `MapInfoWindow` component inside our component.
+Finally, we also have to add a reference to the `MapInfoWindow` component inside our component,
-We can do this by using the [`@ViewChild`](https://angular.io/api/core/ViewChild) decorator.
+we can do this by using the [`@ViewChild`](https://angular.io/api/core/ViewChild) decorator.
 By having the reference to the info window and the marker, we can open the info window by using the `infoWindow.open()` method.

 ```ts{2, 5}